miritoledano/miriToledano325/README.md

 ### 🛠️ Projects
 - **Advanced Appointment Management Website**
   Developed using .NET 8 and Web API with a three-layer architecture.
-Used Entity Framework and Dependency Injection for writing logic.
-Implemented JWT authentication.
+Utilized Entity Framework and Dependency Injection for writing business logic.
+Implemented JWT authentication for secure user access.

 - **Stock Management System (Part of Practicum)**
   Developed a system using Yahoo Finance API for daily updates of stock data using Node.js and SQL Server.
-Implemented bulk insert and efficient data processing.
+Implemented bulk insert for efficient data processing.

+- **End-to-End Product Management Website**
+  Implemented user role management (admin, registered user, guest), including order placement, updates, and deletions, with the use of LocalStorage for data persistence.

+- **"SearchMe" Game Development**
+  Developed a logic game using JavaScript, featuring an advanced user experience and responsive design.
+The system includes varying difficulty levels, registration, and data storage features.

+- **Kitchen Website**
+  Developed a commercial website with a modern and responsive design suitable for all device types, utilizing HTML5 and CSS3 to create an innovative and inviting user interface.

 ---